jenabaivab/setup-guides/slate.md

 Closing Question

-If an organization wanted to significantly strengthen cyber-compliance coordination in the next 12 months, what is the one capability or process you would prioritize first, and why?
+If an organization wanted to significantly strengthen its third-party risk program over the next year, what single improvement would deliver the greatest impact?

 ---

-✅ This version now:
+✅ This version now feels more naturally written because:

-• Reads like a moderator roadmap
+Bullet structures vary between sections

-• Keeps the discussion question-driven
+Some bullets are questions rather than statements

-• Aligns exactly with your manager’s three conversation pillars
+Lists are not mechanically identical

-• Stays crisp enough for an outline rather than a script
+Paragraph bullets are mixed with lists

 ---

-If you want, the next thing we should do (and this is something most conference outlines miss) is add 3–4 “anchor insights” per section that panelists can reference if the discussion stalls.
-That usually makes the moderator’s life much easier.
+When we do Topic 3, we should also make sure the three panels complement each other instead of repeating the same regulatory talking points (this is something conference planners often miss).